-

 Pain Management and Labor Support Tools

 There is no medical “best choice for managing pain during labor.
 Everyone has different pain thresholds.
-Instead, it’s a question of what makes the most sense for you and your partner.
+Instead, it’s a question of what makes the most sense for you.
 If you find that you want additional pain management during labor, the options available at Texas Health Denton include:

 - IV medication